TrellixVulnTeam/swahilipython_SCMU/Doc/library/warnings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Developers of applications written in Python may wish to hide *all* Python level
-warnings from their users by default, and only display them when running tests
+warnings kutoka their users by default, and only display them when running tests
 or otherwise working on the application.
 The :data:`sys.warnoptions` attribute
 used to pass filter configurations to the interpreter can be used as a marker to
 indicate whether or not warnings should be disabled::

-    import sys
+    agiza sys

     if not sys.warnoptions:
-        import warnings
+        agiza warnings
         warnings.simplefilter("ignore")

 Developers of test runners for Python code are advised to instead ensure that
 *all* warnings are displayed by default for the code under test, using code
 like::

-    import sys
+    agiza sys

     if not sys.warnoptions:
-        import os, warnings
+        agiza os, warnings
         warnings.simplefilter("default") # Change the filter in this process
         os.environ["PYTHONWARNINGS"] = "default" # Also affect subprocesses